 The ontogeny of muscle architecture in the forelimb and masticatory muscles of the grey mouse lemur (Microcebus murinus)

-Dr. Hartstone-Rose and a team of students traveled to Paris, France during the Summer of 2017 to collect muscle fiber architectural data from the forearm and masticatory muscle apparatus of an ontogenetic sample of grey mouse lemurs containing over 30 individuals from the mouse lemur colony in Brunoy, France.
+Dr. Hartstone-Rose and a team of students traveled to Paris, France several times to collect muscle fiber architectural data from the forearm and masticatory muscle apparatus of an ontogenetic sample of grey mouse lemurs containing over 30 individuals from the mouse lemur colony in Brunoy, France.
 The goal of the study was to determine how muscle architecture changes throughout a species life time, specifically changes in muscle mass, average fiber length, and physiological cross sectional area (PCSA; force production capabilities).
+The project led to two papers published in The Anatomical Record.

 DiceCT visualization of lemuroid mimetic musculature

 We have used Diffusible Iodine-based Contrast-Enhanced Computed Tomography (diceCT) to visualize mimetic musculature, or facial expression musculature, in a sample of lemuroids.
-We plan to evaluate functional variables such as physiological cross-sectional area (related to force production) and fiber length (related to speed and stretch).
 These measures have been precluded from examination through a traditional chemical dissection or gross examination approach.
 As this musculature is associated with visual communication, the evaluation of these variables will allow up to further understand the functional abilities of mimetic muscles as well as to illuminate patterns of morphological adaption as they potentially relate to behavior.
+We published that study, several other DiceCT papers and have several other ongoing projects using these methods.

 The La Brea tar pits in Los Angeles, California are a rich resource for fossil specimens.
-Two studies have been perviously published out of our lab that focus on two obscure and understudied bones: the baculum and clavicle.
-To continue this pattern, we’re beginning two additional studies that focus on the hyoid apparatus and the ossicles of the middle in some iconic species found at La Brea: the dire wolf (Canis dirus) and the sabertooth tiger (Smilodon fatalis).
+Two studies have been previously published out of our lab that focus on two obscure and understudied bones: the baculum and clavicle.
+To continue this line of research, we have undertaken additional studies that focus on the hyoid apparatus and the ossicles of the middle in some iconic species found at La Brea: the dire wolf (Canis dirus) and the sabertooth tiger (Smilodon fatalis).
+Our analysis of the canid hyoid bones was published in The Journal of Morphology and we have three additional papers in preparation looking at the rest of these “weird” bones.

 Animal behavior during the 2017 total solar eclipse